 The SPIRIT initiative allows schools to access the same tools used by researchers and astronomers to observe and collect astronomical data.
 Students can access and remotely control the four current SPIRIT robotic telescopes in real time to take images of distant astronomical objects, as well as schedule automated data acquisition as part of more sophisticated research projects.

 SPIRIT 1 was officially launched by Hon.
-Dr Elizabeth Constable, WA Minister for Education on 24 September, 2010.
-With a generous donation from the Hawaiian Property Group in Perth, a second observatory – SPIRIT 2 – was commissioned in early 2012.
+Dr Elizabeth Constable, WA Minister for Education on 24 September 2010 with SPIRIT 2 commissioned in early 2012.

 As one of the last areas of science where amateurs can make new discoveries, the SPIRIT initiative provides students the means to undertake astronomy research and the opportunity to make genuine scientific contributions.